 Option A: Southwest Credit Cards

-Throughout the year, Chase periodically ups the sign-up bonus on its 3 Southwest credit cards from 40k to 50k points each.
-At the time of publishing this, all 3 cards had the increased 50k sign-up bonus!
+Throughout the year, Chase often ups the sign-up bonus on its 3 Southwest credit cards from 40k to 50k points each.
+At times, the sign-up bonus has even been 60k points!

-- Southwest Rapid Rewards Premier Business credit card also comes with a 50k point sign-up bonus for $2k in spending over the first 3 months.
+- The Southwest Rapid Rewards Premier Business credit card also typically comes with a 50k point sign-up bonus for $2k in spending over the first 3 months.
 Again, the $99 fee is not waived.

 Bags fly free on Southwest, but the cards let you check an extra one at no cost.
-You’ll have priority boarding, too, which is great considering Southwest’s A, B, and C boarding positions.
 You also get 3k anniversary points for renewing the Rapid Rewards Plus card and 6k points for renewing the Premier cards.

-Option B: United MileagePlus Explorer & Chase Sapphire Preferred
+Option B: United MileagePlus Explorer & Chase Marriott Premier Personal Cards

-If your travel goals include more international travel than domestic, a United miles/Chase points combo will be more useful than the Southwest companion pass.
+If your travel goals include more international travel than domestic, a United miles/Marriott points combo will be more useful than the Southwest companion pass.

 Exceptions to the Chase 5/24 Rule